Casio CA-53W: Operation

-The display of the watch shows hours, minutes, seconds and day of the week.
+The display of the watch shows hours, minutes, seconds, and the day of the week.
 The date can be viewed by pressing the division (÷) key on the keypad while in the main time mode.
 The date is shown in YY/MM/DD format.
-An "AM" sign on the display indicates morning hours and "PM" sign on the display indicates afternoon hours.
-The "AM" and "PM" indicators disappear when the watch is in 24-hour time keeping mode which is switched on by pressing the addition (+) key in the time setting mode.
-The alarm is indicated by vertical bars on the top left on the screen while the hourly signal is denoted by a bell icon adjacent to the alarm icon.
-The display also shows operators selected by the user in calculator mode when performing calculations.
+An “AM” sign on the display indicates morning hours, and a “PM” sign indicates afternoon hours.
+The “AM” and “PM” indicators disappear when the watch is in 24-hour timekeeping mode, which is activated by pressing the addition (+) key in the time-setting mode.
+The alarm is indicated by vertical bars on the top left of the screen, while the hourly signal is shown by a bell icon next to the alarm icon.
+The display also shows the operators selected by the user in calculator mode when performing calculations.

 In the stopwatch screen, the minutes, seconds and one-hundredths of a second are shown.
 The watch displays the elapsed hours when the key marked with the secondary function "ST-hour" on the keypad is pressed while in the stopwatch mode.
-Another feature of the stopwatch is the interval beep in which the watch beeps after every ten minutes elapsed in the stopwatch mode.
+Another feature of the stopwatch is the interval beep in which the watch beeps after every ten minutes have elapsed in the stopwatch mode.
 However, this feature works in the stopwatch mode only.

 In the timekeeping mode, holding down the adjustment button and simultaneously pressing the mode button twice will enter the LCD test mode.
 All of the LCD cells will be filled.
 Pressing the mode button again will fill only some of the cells, and pressing the mode button one more time will display the module number.